 I LOVE doing home-made Root Beer for my kids birthday parties.
 It’s so fun to watch all the kids’ faces as the fog is billowing out of the jug!
-This time, I decided I’d like to try to see if I could sweeten it with Agave Nectar and see how it turned out.
+This time, I decided I’d like to try to see if I could sweeten it with Agave Nectar to make it a bit healthier and see how it turned out.
 I’ve never heard of anyone else doing it, so I thought it would be worth a shot.

 Wasn’t it so sweet of me to use the party guests as Guinea Pigs?
 Only kidding, but I think that it turned out pretty yummy.
 It comes out a bit of a lighter color, more light amber than brown, but the taste is still really good.
 I did get one comment that it tastes a little like cream soda, so that is still a plus, to me anyway.